Giovanna Antonelli: 2011–2014: Aquele Beijo, Salve Jorge and Em Família

 In 2014, she was one of the protagonists of the telenovela Em Família produced by Manoel Carlos.
 She played her first lesbian character, Carla, married to Cadu (Reynaldo Gianecchini).
 She leaves her husband to live with the photographer Marina played by (Tainá Müller).
 Still in 2014, Antonelli starred as Adriana in the long-running S.O.S.
 Mulheres ao Mar, a romantic comedy.
 Her character was well received by critics and the film became a blockbuster, with a sequel confirmed for 2015.

 2015–present: A Regra do Jogo, Sol Nascente and Segundo Sol

 In 2015 she was invited to participate in the telenovela by João Emanuel Carneiro, A Regra do Jogo, in the role of the villain Athena Terremolinos.
 Her character was the highlight of the program.

 In 2016, Antonelli appeared in the new telenovela for The 9 from Walther Negrão and Suzana Pires, Sol Nascente interpreting the protagonist Alice Tanaka, daughter of Kazuo Tanaka (Luis Mello) romantically involved with Mario (Bruno Gagliasso) and César (Rafael Cardoso).

 In 2017, she is to be the protagonist of the future telenovela from the 9, Segundo Sol, by João Emanuel Carneiro.

+In 2018, she returned to prime time as the protagonist Luzia in Segundo Sol, by João Emanuel Carneiro, a humble and hard-working woman who, after suffering a major blow and being wronged, has to leave her life behind, but returns years later in order to rebuild and get her life back.
+In 2021, Giovanna is one of the four protagonists of Quanto Mais Vida, Melhor!.
+In the plot, she plays Paula Terrare, a self-centered and widowed woman, owner of Cosméticos Terrare, who struggles to keep the company afloat.
+She also suffers from competition from Carmem (Júlia Lemmertz), owner of Wollinger, a cosmetics company, who gradually takes the spotlight away from her.
+Paula unexpectedly suffers an accident that takes her life, but is given a new chance by Death.

+Ten years after the partnership in Salve Jorge, the author Glória Perez invites Alexandre Nero and Giovanna Antonelli to revive the couple Helô and Stênio in her new work in the nine o'clock slot, Travessia, scheduled for the second half of 2022.
+Once again they were highlighted and stole the spotlight.